6 Balance of payments (BOP): Importance and components of BOP

 Other investment Loans, currency, deposits, trade credit

-Reserve assets Changes in foreign-exchange reserves of the central bank
+Reserve assets Changes in central bank’s forex reserves

 Errors and Omissions Statistical residual to balance the accounts